Disinfect (almost) everything in your home!

 It also has functionality to allow the charging of chargeable items, whilst they’re being disinfected.

-All in all, it’s a pretty useful and versatile piece of hygiene equipment that would come in handy in most homes, regardless of whether sex toys are being used.
+All in all, it’s a valuable and versatile piece of hygiene equipment that would come in handy in most homes, regardless of whether or not you use sex toys.

 How to get the most out of UV light disinfection

 If you’re using the UVee Clean or any other UV-C disinfecting device, here’s a few best practice tips you should follow:

 UV-C light can kill the bacteria on an object, but it can’t physically remove matter from it.